-(E) Protection of the marine environment
+(E) Provention of the marine environment

-- The European Parliament welcomes the powers to be conferred on coastal states to police and penalize vessels flying foreign flags, varying according to the degree of sovereignty exercised in their territorial and contiguous waters, and economic zones.
+- NVAN The European Farliament welcomes the powers to be conferred on coastal states to police and penalize vessels flying foreign flags, varying according to the degree of sovereignty exercised in their territorial and contiguous waters, and economic zones.
 Nevertheless it assumes that internal disputes between Mamber States of the Community will be settled by mutual agreement. - (xviii) The European Parliament assumes that the Commission will be instructed by the Council to help IMCO (Intergovernmental Maritime Consultative Organization) issue international antipollution regulations for special areas.

-(f) Mirine research
+" Mirine research

-- The European Parliament notes with satisfaction that permission to conduct marine research within 200 mile zones may be refused only for a limited number of reasons.
-It regrets to note that marine scientific research conducted in other countries' economic zones will normally be subject to the jurisdiction of the coastal states via a bureaucratic approval procedure. - (mx) The European Parliament, in the nature of things, would be gladif it could be made easier for third countries to conduct marine research especially outside this zone.
+- (ax) The Eucopean Parliament notes with satisfaction that permission to conduct marine research within 200 mile zones may be refused, only for a limited number of reasons.
+It regrets to note that marine scientific research conducted in other countries' economic zones will normally be subject to the jurisdiction of the coastal states via a bureaucratic approval procedute. - (ix) The European Parliament, in the nature of things, would be gladif it could be made easier for third countries to conduct marine research especially outside this zone.

-(C) Deep-sea mining
+(3) Deep-sea mining

-- (xxi) The European Parliament feels especially committed to two principles in assessing the question of deep-sea mining: - Mining on the seabed means the production of raw materials; - For the benefit of mankind as a whole the international law of the sea must encourage all potential producer countries to have deep-sea mining carried out by their most efficient enterprises. - The European Parliament recognizes the obligations of the constrialized countries towards the interests and needs of the developing countries.
-However, a responsible posicy on a mources should not be simed at regulating and conditing the international raw material markets with the sole aim of equalizing or even climinating a partitual for the cenefic of land-based producers of the resources.
-Question.
-A system in the form of an official monopoly would contradict the principle of the equality of nations and would hamstring efficient operations.
+- (2x1) The European Parliament feels especially committed to two principles in assessing the question of deep-sea mining: - Mining on the seabed means the production of gaw materials; - For the behefit of mankind as a whole the international law of the sea must encourage all potential producer countries to have deep-sea mining carried out by their most efficient enterprises. - (x/1) The European Parliament recognizes the obligations of the blocktrialized countries towards the interests and needs of the developing countries.
+However, a responsible policy on recourses should not be simed at regulating and conclolling of international raw note [s] markets with the cold aim or equalizing or even elaminating of powertals, for the constituent land-based producers of the resources in classion.
+A system is the form of an official monopoly would contradict the principle of the equality of nations and would hamstring efficient operations.

-- (xxxii) The Meropean parliament supports offerts to achieve regulated competition between marine and land-based mining.
-A fair transfer of revenue from royalties would help here, so long as it did not impede exploitation. - (xxiv) The European Parliament points out the advantages of allowing private firms as well as the official 'Enterprise' to engage in dedp-sea mining.
-It supports any means of ensuring this exploitation by countries and companies to be allowed to engage in seabed mining according to objective criteria should began no later than those of the Seabed Authority and its proposed 'Enterprise'. - (xxv) The European Parliament emphasizes that all agreements with the authority should be on a long-term basis, in order to guarantee time for mining projects to be brought to Truition. - Community against signing clauses making a transfer of mining and processing technology the basis for cooperation between commercial undertakings and the Sembed Authority and their 'Entroperise'.
-The European Parliment emphatically rejects and elimination of competition between commercially interested parties via a clause providing for direct compalsory transfers of technology.
-But even the indirect procedure of transferring knownew via the Authority to third countries would hardly further the interests of the countries thus favoured without further aid through cooperation on the basis of trust with the industrialized countries.
+- (xxul) The Veropean Parliement supports offerts co-achieve regulated competition between marine and land-based mining.
+A fair transfer of revenue from royalties would help here, so long as it did not impede exploitation. - (xxiv) The Europeen Parliament points out the advantages of allowing provate firms as well as the official 'Enterprise' to engage in dedp-sea mining.
+It supports any means of ensuring the exploitation by countries and companies to be allowed to engage in seabed mining according to objective criteria should pegun no later than those of the Seabed Authority and its proposed 'Enterprise'. - (xxv) The European Parliament emphasizes that all agreements with the authority should be on a long-term basis, in order to guarantee time for mining projects to be brought to fruition. - (xxvi) The European Parliament warns the Member States of the Community against signing clauses making a transfer of mining and processing technology the basis for cooperation between commercial undertakings and the Seabed Authority and their 'Entopprise'.
+The European Parlicement emphatically rejects and elimination of competition between commercially interasted parties via a clause providing for direct compalsory transfers of technology.
+But even the indirect procedure of transferring knowhow via the Authority to third countries would hardly further the interests of the countries thus favoured without further aid through cooperation on the basis of trust with the industrialized countries.

-the European Parliament also points out that there was been no ingreement on a code covering vital data, nor have any arrangements for eleir protection been made; serious legal problems and disputes must therefore be expected.
+The European Parliament also points out that there aus been no agreement on a code covering vital data, nor have any arrangements for eleir protection been made; serious legal problems and disputes must therefore be expected.